-She went all-in on her business this year after losing her 9 to 5 job around the time the pandemic began.
+She went all-in on her business this year after losing her 9-to-5 job at about the time the pandemic began.
 She decided to use her free time to get more serious about growing and selling her product.

-She’s making it easier for businesses to continue the push to include more local products on their menu.
+She's making it easier for businesses to continue the push to include more local products on their menus.

 Basin Seafood and Fresh Fish Market was also one of her new deliveries this week.

-“This is our third week of being open full time,” said Basin Seafood co-owner, Jeffrey Arbor.
-“We took it over in September.”
+"This is our third week of being open full time," co-owner Jeffrey Arbor said.
+"We took it over in September."

 His business sells an abundance of fresh seafood, especially crabs.
 He's excited to be able to offer another product that he can also call local.